When the Fostoria Glass Company

 now Mahoning Avenue).

-by my paternal great grandmother, Mary O’Neill McGuirk,
+built and managed by my paternal great grandmother, Mary O’Neill

-in 1894 and later by my grandfather, James McGurk.
-Mary
+McGuirk, in 1894 and later by my grandfather, James McGurk.

-was the widow of Frank McGurk, Irish immigrants, who
+Mary was the widow of Frank McGurk, Irish immigrants,

-had died in 1885 from injuries resulting from mining gold and
+who had died in 1885 from injuries resulting from mining gold

-out the building until the 1930’s.
-My father, Francis,
+they rented out the building until the 1930’s.
+My father,

 grandfather, Peter Stein, was a glass blower from Fostoria